yukascomfy/Blender_ZImage/README.md

 ## ⚠️ State of Development
 **This project is currently a Work In Progress (WIP).**
 It is a spare-time experiment.
-While functional, you may encounter:
-* Inconsistencies in generation.
-* Bugs and stability issues.
-* Unoptimized performance.

 ## ✨ Key Features
 * **Native Integration:** Connects to ComfyUI via API directly from the Blender sidebar.